First Sunday after Epiphany

-Readings for the Second Sunday of Christmas may be used as alternate readings for this Sunday (not available for 2015).
+Readings for the Second Sunday of Christmas may be used as alternate readings for this Sunday.

 Epiphany is always observed on January 6, which usually falls on a weekday.
 Since many church traditions that follow the lectionary do not have weekday services, they observe Epiphany on either the Sunday before or following January 6.
 The Readings for Epiphany can replace the regular lectionary readings on either Sunday to observe Epiphany.

 Commentary on the Texts

 There is no Lectionary Commentary for this reading,